maban/styleguides/README.md

 ## How to add resources the easy way

 The site uses a templating system called Jekyll that generates static HTML files, and makes it easy (hopefully) to add files that share the same template.
+GitHub plays nicely with Jekyll, and lets you add and edit files using the web interface.
+So no need to download anything, you can do it straight in repository on GitHub.

 First, you'll need to decide whether your resource is a book, article, tool, example, or talk.